-The first image that springs to mind about divorce is probably a courtroom setting.
+The first image that springs to mind when you think about divorce is probably a courtroom setting.
 Warring spouses sit at large tables, lawyers call witnesses and cross-examine, and judges rule on objections.
 It may well resemble an episode of various hour-long TV dramas.

 While high-conflict divorces certainly happen, that’s not every case.
 It’s not even in most cases.
 In situations where the spouses are on the same page, an uncontested divorce is often an option.